Suspect in attack that killed 5 at Colorado Springs gay nightclub pleads guilty

 The attack at Club Q came over a year after the suspect had been arrested for threatening their grandparents and vowing to become "the next mass killer."
 But, charges were ultimately dropped in that case.

-Victims' family members and survivors are expected to speak at Monday's hearing about how their lives were forever altered by the terror that erupted just before midnight on Nov.
+Victims' family members and survivors were speaking at Monday's hearing about how their lives were forever altered by the terror that erupted just before midnight on Nov.
 19 when the suspect walked into Club Q and indiscriminately fired an AR-15-style semiautomatic rifle.

-The suspect had been arrested over a year before the attack for threatening their grandparents and vowing to become "the next mass killer."
-But, charges in that case were ultimately dropped.

 In addition to Aston, the victims of the shooting were identified as Kelly Loving, Derrick Rump, Ashley Paugh and Raymond Green Vance.